a balloon carrying a smartphone.

 3. Tap Location and then choose Never to block location tracking.

-Google gives you very limited tools to change your present location.
-Thankfully, you can use a VPN to change your location.
-It only takes a few seconds and adds an extra layer of security to your connection as well.
+Google gives you minimal tools to change your present location.
+Thankfully, you can use a VPN to change your location with ease.
+It only takes a few seconds and adds an extra layer of security to your connection, too.

-VPN stands for Virtual Private Network.
-It securely routes your internet data via a server.
+VPN stands for Virtual Private Network, which securely routes your internet data via a server.
 In the process, your data gets tied to the server’s IP address.

 Google uses the device’s IP address to determine the location.
-But as we mentioned earlier, when you’re using a VPN, you’re using the VPN server’s IP.
-Google (or any service or website you connect to while using a VPN) will consider you to be connecting from the location of the VPN server.
+But, when using a VPN, you take on the VPN server’s IP address.
+Google (or any service or website you connect to while using a VPN) will consider you’re connecting from the VPN server’s location.
 This means you will have effectively changed your location online.

-Here’s how you install a VPN for Chrome:
+Here’s how you can install a VPN for Chrome:

 A screenshot of Surfshark’s pricing and order page